-There is a complication that arises when you are communicating with a person using one of the standard IM clients (AIM or iChat).
-These programs encode messages using HyperText Markup Language (HTML), the language used to describe web pages.
-This makes it possible to send messages using different fonts or colors, if the receiving client knows how to interpret the HTML.
+There is one little complication that arises when you are communicating with a person using one of the standard IM clients (AIM or iChat).
+These program encode the text of the messages users send using HyperText Markup Language (HTML), the language used to describe web pages.
+This makes it possible to send messages using different fonts or to display the text of messages in variety of colors, if the receiving client knows how to interpret the HTML.
 Your client will not know how to do this.